City-of-Melbourne/govcore/research/graphQL.md

 # Hello graphQL

-In order to reduce dependancies we have decided to use  graphQL but just using the __execution engine__ and the query resolution process; deleting wrappers or additional stuff, so the escenario will looks like:
+In order to reduce dependancies we have decided to use  graphQL but just using the __execution engine__ and __the query resolution process__; deleting wrappers or additional stuff, so the escenario will looks like:

-- Node Js
+- Node Js / express server for queries throught the browser
 - graphQL for javascript installed via npm

-- Creating Schema
-- Linking Data
-- Playing  with queries
+# Step by step

 ## Schema